Severson-Group/AMDC-Hardware/docs/Analog.md

 More detailed information on the operating conditions of the op amp can be found in the [datasheet](http://www.ti.com/lit/ds/symlink/ina143.pdf).

 ### Low-Pass Filters (LPFs)
-After the analog input voltage levels are decreased using the op amps, the next stage is to remove the high-frequency noise using the low-pass filters.
-To implement this, 8 simple first-order RC filters are used each for 1 analog input.
+After the analog input voltage levels are decreased (stage one), stage two uses low-pass filters to prevent high-frequency noise from reaching the ADCs that could otherwise result in aliasing.
+To implement this, simple first-order RC filters are used for each analog input.
 The cutoff frequency of the filter is selected based on the resistance and capacitance values:

 _f_<sub>c</sub> = 1 / (2 π _RC_)

-The main purpose of these LPFs, however, is for anti-aliasing.
-They are set to 50kHz (a resistor with _R_ = 100Ω and a capacitor with _C_ = 33nF) since sampling is nominally done at 100kHz for the ADC, and the control loop is nominally at 10 or 20kHz.

-The nominal build of the AMDC sets RC values to get 50 kHz bandwidth, but the custom builds can use different RC values to obtain a different filter bandwidth.
+The main purpose of these LPFs is for anti-aliasing.
+They are nominally set to 50kHz (a resistor with _R_ = 100Ω and a capacitor with _C_ = 33nF) since the default ADC sampling rate used by the AMDC is 100kHz.
+Users of the AMDC may decide to use different RC values (to obtain a different filter bandwidth) based on their control requirements.

 ### ADC

-After the analog input signal passes through analog front-end (voltage level decreased and high-frequency noise removed), it can be inputted to the ADC to convert to digital signal.
+After the analog input signal passes through analog front-end (voltage level decreased in stage one and high-frequency noise removed in stage two), it is sampled by the ADC.
 [LTC2320-14](https://www.analog.com/media/en/technical-documentation/data-sheets/232014fa.pdf) high speed octal 14-bit + sign successive approximation register (SAR) ADC is used for this purpose which can receive up to 8 inputs.
-ADC chip is supplied by 5V from the AMDC to operate.
+The ADC is supplied by 5V and 1.8V.

-Each analog input to the ADC is configured as a pseudo-differential bipolar signal - its positive input signal is single-ended LPF output that can swing between 0.048V and 4.048V, and its negative input signal is at _V_<sub>REF</sub> = 2.048V, resulting in a differential input span of ±2V which is digitized by ADC.
+Each analog input to the ADC is configured as a pseudo-differential bipolar signal.
+Its positive input signal is the single-ended LPF output that can swing between 0.048V and 4.048V, and its negative input signal is at _V_<sub>REF</sub> = 2.048V, resulting in a differential input span of ±2V that is digitized by ADC.

-The outputs of the ADC chip are 8 serial data outputs each resulting from 1 differential analog input.
-The chip is also supplied by 1.8V which is used as a digital HIGH of the output signal.
-These 8 digital signals are then transmitted to the Picozed.
-There are other 3 digital signals (`ADC CNV`, `ADC SCK` and `ADC CLKOUT`) needed for the interface with FPGA.
+The ADC has a digital serial data output for each analog input (8 digital outputs in total).
+The output signals use 1.8V logic and are directly connected to the PicoZed.
+Three aditional digital signals (`ADC CNV`, `ADC SCK` and `ADC CLKOUT`) are used by the AMDC to manage the signal conversion process.

 To view the mapping between the AMDC schematic labels, PicoZed pins, and Zynq-7000 balls used in Vivado, take a look at the analog section of the [pin mapping document](RevD-PinMapping.md#analog).